A win-win conservation program that benefits landowners, conservationists, the public, and the natural world.

 Landowners retain their rights to manage their acreage for agricultural production, irrigation, recreation, and more.

-“The work that MARS is doing on the channel migration easements is one avenue that’s being taken to try and see if we can find properties and land owners who would be interested in dedicating that ground to be river bottom.
+“The work that Montana Freshwater Partners is doing on the channel migration easements is one avenue that’s being taken to try and see if we can find properties and land owners who would be interested in dedicating that ground to be river bottom.
 That’s not to say they can’t use the land, the idea is that if the river marches over and starts to erode that land they won’t stop it.
 It’s potentially a national model for trying to strike that balance between a tame and wild river.”

 — Karin Boyd, Applied Geomorphology